 All of these things occur as the body attacks the cells of the central nervous system just as it would normally go after an intruder such as an infection.

 Researchers have examined the connection between the symptoms of MS and the presence of subluxations in the upper cervical spine that reduce the proper drainage of cerebrospinal fluid.
-This is referred to as CCSVI (chronic venous cerebral-spinal insufficiency).
+This is CCSVI (chronic venous cerebral-spinal insufficiency).
 77 patients were involved in the research.
 Each of them suffered from Multiple Sclerosis as well CCSVI resulting from upper cervical misalignments in the C1 and C2 vertebrae (top two bones in the neck).
 Upper cervical chiropractic (a subspecialty) was used to treat the subluxations.
 The results were a significant improvement in the alignment of the upper cervical spine as well as a statistically significant improvement in the symptoms of the patients.

 This is not the only research that reveals a connection between the upper cervical spine and Multiple Sclerosis .
 Consider the following: